ClaytonFarr/booster-testing-utilities/README.md

 - can include any unique (within document) two-digit key
 - require:
   - `@work00`: brief description of work to be done
-  - `@work00-inputs`: input name and value (e.g. { name: 'fruit', value: 'apple' })
+  - `@work00-inputs`: input name and value (e.g. { fruit: 'apple', drink: string })
-    - currently presumes work can be triggered by single input parameter
+    - can use explicit value or generic (e.g. string, number, boolean, id) to generate fake values
-  - `@work01-entity`: an entity that will be updated by event (required to lookup event in datastore)
+  - `@work01-entity`: an entity that will be updated by event (required to lookup event snapshot in datastore)
-  - `@work01-result`: value to test if work was done
+  - `@work01-shouldHave`: value to test if work was done
     - can be `true` or `false` if want to test yes/no of work done
     - can be a string to test work result value
-      - currently presumes result value exists on field with same name as @work00-inputs `name`

 ## Repo Updates